rberger/amplifystudio-cljs-tutorial/README.md

 > At its core, webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph from one or more entry points and then combines every module your project needs into one or more bundles, which are static assets to serve your content from.

 We are using it to convert the JSX `ui-component` files from Figma/Amplify Studio into vanilla Javascript via babel.
 It is also being used to resolve the `src/amplify/models` and `src/amplify/ui-components` directories/files that are pulled from amplify into the repo as npm modules via the `resolve` block.

+There will be a webpack configuration file, `webpack.config.js` in the top level of the repo.
+The following will describe the elements we're going to use in that file.

 #### Requires